Università degli Studi di Urbino Carlo Bo / Portale Web di Ateneo

 Assessment

-The assessment of learning will take place through an individual oral interview based on the discussion of the group report, aimed at evaluating both the learning of the content, the ability to reprocess and argue.
+Learning assessment will take place through individual oral examination based on the discussion of the group report, aimed at evaluating both content learning, analytical ability, and argumentation skills.

-Evaluations of excellence will be given for: possession of good critical and in-depth capabilities; the ability to interconnect the main themes addressed in the course; the use of language appropriate to the specificity of the discipline.
+Excellent evaluations will be given for: demonstration of good critical thinking and in-depth analysis capabilities; ability to connect the main themes covered in the course; use of appropriate language specific to the discipline.

-Good evaluations will be given for: possession of a rote knowledge of the content; a relative critical ability and connection between the themes addressed; the use of appropriate language.
+Good evaluations will be given for: possession of memorized knowledge of the contents; relative critical ability and connection between the topics covered; use of appropriate language.

-Sufficient evaluations will be given for: achieving a minimal knowledge base on the themes addressed by the student, despite some educational gaps; the use of inappropriate language.
+Sufficient evaluations will be given for: achievement of minimal knowledge of the topics covered by the student, even in the presence of some educational gaps; use of inappropriate language.

-Negative evaluations will result from: difficulty in orienting with respect to the themes addressed in the exam texts; educational gaps; the use of inappropriate language.
+Negative evaluations will be given for: difficulty in orienting oneself with respect to the topics covered in the exam texts; educational gaps; use of inappropriate language.

 Disability and Specific Learning Disorders (SLD)